Grays Point

 Grays Point demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's educational profile is notable regionally with university qualification rates at 35.5%, surpassing the Australian average of 30.4% and the SA4 region's rate of 31.0%.
+The area's educational profile is notable regionally, with university qualification rates of 35.5% among residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region's rate of 31.0%.
 Bachelor degrees are most prevalent at 22.7%, followed by postgraduate qualifications (9.1%) and graduate diplomas (3.7%).
-Vocational credentials are prominent, with 37.8% of residents aged 15+ holding such qualifications - advanced diplomas at 12.7% and certificates at 25.1%.
+Vocational credentials are prominent, with 37.8% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.7% and certificates make up 25.1%.

 Frequently Asked Questions - Education